julianajuliano/http-limit/README.md

 ## Built-in UID Providers

 - **IPUidProvider**: the requester IP is the UID, it uses IpResolver to find the requester's IP
-- **RouteUidProvider**: it uses IPUidProvider to generate a uid that is composed of ip + route
+- **RouteUidProvider**: it uses IpResolver to generate a uid that is composed of ip + route

 ## Built-in Rules